codeigniter4/queue/docs/basic-usage.md

 We will be pushing `email` job to the `emails` queue.

+As a result of calling the `push()` method, you will receive a `QueuePushResult` object, which you can inspect if needed.
+It provides the following information:

+- `getStatus()`: Indicates whether the job was successfully added to the queue.
+- `getJobId()`: Returns the ID of the job that was added to the queue.
+- `getError()`: Returns any error that occurred if the job was not added.

 ### Sending chained jobs to the queue

 Sending chained jobs is also simple and lets you specify the particular order of the job execution.